 During The Big Africa Cycle I raised funds for The Against Malaria Foundation (AMF), an organisation that helps to combat Africa’s most deadly disease through the distribution of mosquito nets.

 Unlike many other charities the AMF has no administration costs.
 Each net costs less than $5 and 100% of funds donated to the charity are spent on nets.
 You can read how this is achieved here.
 In a recent independent review from Givewell, the AMF were one of only a few charities to be rated as recommended.

-The fact that a simple net over a child’s head really does make a difference is the reason I have chosen to support this charity.
+The fact that something as simple as a mosquito net really does make a difference to preventing malaria is the reason I chose to support this charity.

 While I am no longer actively fundraising for the organisation, it is still possible to make a secure online donation by visiting www.againstmalaria.com/petergostelow.